 It was deep regret that his many friends heard of the death of Mr. George William Brookes, which occurred at his house in Henna street after a short illness, and their sympathy will go out to his widow and family of six children in the comparatively sudden loss they have sustained.

 The members of the family are -: Emma, Robert, Andrew, Alice, Ernest (deceased), Charlotte (Mrs.A.Cochrane), and Verda (Mrs.F.Lane).
 Evidence of the esteem in which he was held was given at the funeral which took place at the Warrnambool Cemetery yesterday afternoon when there was a large attendance of friends and acquaintances and numerous beautiful floral tributes were received, including two from the employees of the Nestles Condensery.

 The coffin bearers were Messrs.
 George, Norman and Colin Brookes (grandsons), Les Dodds, Frank Lane and Jack Ballinger, while the pall bearers were Robert and Andrew Brookes (sons) Alf Cochrane (son-in-law) J. Sainsbury, R. Reid and Frank Lynch.

 The Rev. E.S.Yeo of Christ Church, conducted the service at the house and grave while the mortuary arrangements were carried out by Messrs.
 Beattie and Phillips.

 Click here for photographs of Alice and Emma Brookes and their father George William Brookes.

-George Brookes then took the position as manager of Glenburvie Station near Macarthur, where the following children were born -:
+George Brookes then took the position as manager of Glenburvie Station near Macarthur.

 The Warrnambool Standard reported the Obituary of Mary Brookes as follows -: